Choosing CAEC Prep – Cansego

 Books Can Give You Inspiration, Not Motivation – And Why the Difference Matters

-If I were to read a quote, book, or attend a seminar in hopes to get motivation, I would be fooling myself.
+If I were to read a quote, book, or attend a seminar in hopes of getting motivation, I would be fooling myself.
 Inspiration, maybe.
-Motivation, no. There’s a difference between the two and it does matter.
+Motivation, no. There’s a difference between the two, and it does matter.

 So let’s see how books can give you inspiration, not motivation – and why the difference matters.
 I used to use those words interchangeably until I noticed a distinct difference.
 The most noteworthy differences are these: